 3.2 Late Submission of Continuous Assessment/ Coursework

-3.2.1 Continuous assessment/coursework submitted after the deadline will be penalised at the rate of 5% of the total marks available for each calendar day late up to a maximum of five calendar days, after which a mark of zero shall be awarded, i.e., up to one calendar day is 100% - 5%; up to two calendar days is 100% -10%; up to three calendar days is 100% - 15%, etc. This excludes University closure days.
+3.2.1 Continuous assessment/coursework submitted after the deadline will be penalised at the rate of 5% of the total mark awarded for that component for each calendar day late up to a maximum of five calendar days, after which a mark of zero shall be awarded, i.e., up to one calendar day is - 5%; up to two calendar days is -10%; up to three calendar days is - 15%, etc. This excludes University closure days.
 The late penalty will apply to the continuous assessment/coursework component mark only and not to the overall module mark.

 3.2.2 Exemptions shall be granted to regulation 3.2.1 only if there are exceptional circumstances, and where the student has made a case in writing to the School Office within three working days of the deadline for submission or where a concession has been agreed on the grounds of a student’s disability.
-A list of guidelines on acceptable exceptional circumstances is contained in the Guidelines for Schools on Exceptional Circumstances.
+A list of guidelines on acceptable exceptional circumstances is contained in the Exceptional Circumstances Procedure.
 Extensions to deadlines shall be proportionate to the impact of the exceptional circumstances.

 3.3 Conduct of Students during In-Person Examinations